MicrosoftDocs/visualstudio-docs/docs/msbuild/target-build-order.md

 - `InitialTargets`.
 This `Project` attribute specifies the targets that will run first, even if targets are specified on the command line or in the `DefaultTargets` attribute.

 - `DefaultTargets`.
-This `Project` atttribute specifies which targets are run if a target is not specified explicitly on the command line.
+This `Project` attribute specifies which targets are run if a target is not specified explicitly on the command line.

 - `DependsOnTargets`.
 This `Target` attribute specifies targets that must run before this target can run.